Mugnum/fb2000_np_adp/README.md

 The plugin exports metadata information in a text file, which you can use for text capture in OBS Studio.

 This script displays artist-title and album-date in separate lines, ordering them by length.
-Too short album length (under 6 chars) is added to artist-title line in brackets.
-Too long album length gets truncated.
+Too short album name (under 6 chars) is added to artist-title line in brackets.
+Too long album name gets truncated.

 ## Preview
 ![alt text](https://raw.githubusercontent.com/syrtsevser/fb2000_np_adp/master/now_playing_demonstration.png)